TheMarex/ba-thesis/text/5_stabilizer.md

 Recall that in case of a solid contact with the ground the ankle torque controller will not rotate the supporting foot but rather the body of the robot.
 This will however change the posture of chest frame.
 The chest posture controller compensates that and keeps the body upright.
-\todo{relationship between foot force controller and other controllers}
 This tight coupling makes tuning the parameters $D_i$ and $T_i$ of the controllers difficult, as their performence depends on the other controllers.
 Best results where observed when the chest posture controller was tuned independently first, disabling the other controllers.
 Then the foot force controllers was enabled and tuned and finally the ankle torque controller was added and tuned.